mankmana/DataScience-Assignments/Assignment1/Part1/README.md

-# explain what you did in assignment 1 part 1
+# Explain what you did in assignment 1 part 1

 Objective
 The objective of this project is to analyze the Titanic passenger data and build a machine learning model that can predict whether a passenger survived based on features such as age, gender, passenger class, fare, and family information.